qinzzz/MiniFTP/README.md

 # MiniFTP
-Project for IS301 Computer Communication and Network -- Ftp server and client
+Project for IS301 Computer Communication and Network -- Ftp server

 Use FTP commands standardized in [RFC 959](https://tools.ietf.org/html/rfc95) by the IETF.
 [This document](http://www.nsftools.com/tips/RawFTP.htm) provides a detailed introduction for FTP commands.